This post was first published in 2015 but has been updated in 2019 with the most recent information on the best places to visit in Tasmania.

 5. Mt Field National Park

 Mt Field National Park may be one of Tasmania’s most beloved parks, but it’s one that still rarely makes it onto international visitors’ itineraries.
-The lack of tourists and the abundance of natural wonders and incredible plant diversity makes it one of the best kept secrets of Tasmania.
+The lack of tourists and the abundance of natural wonders and incredible plant diversity makes it one of the best things to do in Tasmania and a well-kept secret.
 We loved roaming through the park’s narrow trails, admiring the stunning waterfalls and coming face to face with some of Australia’s famous wildlife.

 6. Salamanca Market

-I am the queen of markets (ok, well not really, but I really really love markets!) so I’ve been to quite a few of them in Australia and around the world and I can easily say that Salamanca Market is one of the best markets I have been to in the world!
-300+ stalls of homewares, clothing, produce, souvenirs, and all sorts of locally made goodies sent me into a shopping frenzy.
-It was the best 4 hours of my time in Hobart!
+We love markets, so this was definitely one of our favourite Tasmania attractions!
+We’ve been to quite a few of them in Australia and around the world and we can easily say that Salamanca Market is one of the best markets we have been to in the world!
+300+ stalls of homewares, clothing, produce, souvenirs, and all sorts of locally made goodies sent us into a shopping frenzy.
+It was the best 4 hours of our time in Hobart, and is something you must add to your list of things to do in Tasmania

 7. Port Arthur